 Ted Sharp, M.Ed., Interim Executive Director

-Ted served as Interim Head of Beijing City International School for the past two years.
-Previously, Ted served as Superintendent of Schools in Gorham, Maine for eleven years.
+Presently, Ted is serving as the Interim Executive Director of Learning Prep School, located in West Newton, Massachusetts.
+Prior to this he served as Interim Head of Beijing City International School.
 He earned an A.B. from Gettysburg College, majoring in American and Chinese History and earned his M.Ed. at Bridgewater State University in History and Educational Leadership.
-Ted engaged in advanced graduate study at Harvard University and had a Fellowship at Oxford University in the U.K.
+Ted engaged in advanced graduate study at Harvard University, concentrating his focus on Educational Leadership and Ethics.
+He has also received a Fellowship at Oxford University in the U.K. and at Cornell University.

 Ted and his wife Sharon reside in Cumberland Foreside, Maine.
 They have three children and four grandchildren.
-Sharon has taught in public, independent and international school settings.
-Ted enjoys reading history and biographies, travel, and a variety of sports.
+In his leisure time he enjoys reading books on history and biographies, flower gardening, & travel.

 Karen Kames, Board Chair